betsybaileyy/consequi/README.md

 Clone into this repository by running the following command in your terminal:
 `git clone https://github.com/betsybaileyy/consequi`

-Change directory into the new Big Mood File
+Change directory into the new Consequi File
 `cd Consequi`

 Be sure you have Node Package Manager installed on you computer and run